tailscale/caddy-tailscale/README.md

 This repo provides a Caddy module that will talk with a local tailscaled in exactly the same way that nginx-auth does, but without needing a separate binary.
-Alternately, you can provide an auth_key and caddy will use tsnet to join your tailnet directly without needing tailscaled.
+Alternately, you can provide an auth_key and caddy will use tsnet to join your tailnet directly and use that connection to authenticate users (though tailscaled is still necessary for now to listen on the tailscale interface).

 [nginx-auth]: https://github.com/tailscale/tailscale/tree/main/cmd/nginx-auth
 [with Caddy]: https://caddyserver.com/docs/caddyfile/directives/forward_auth#tailscale